Skip to Content

 Deputies cannot provide rides.
 For information on VOTRAN, Volusia County's public bus system, click here.

 All requests for police service are prioritized based on the seriousness of the incident and the potential for injury or damage to property.
-At times, calls of a less urgent nature must be delayed so that Deputies can respond immediately to emergencies.
+At times, calls of a less urgent nature must be delayed so that deputies can respond immediately to emergencies.

 The police only can tow vehicles abandoned on public property.
 If it is on public property, the vehicle may be towed by a wrecker.
 In accordance with Florida State Statute, cost of such removal will be a lien against the motor vehicle.
 If it is on private property, the property owner must arrange with a wrecker service for the vehicle's removal.
 You should know that state law has certain restrictions the property owner must follow in these cases.